yuma-nanjo/imanoc-v2/README.md

 pnpm install
 ```

+## After Installation

-5. You can create a demo page with the following command (`produciton` is the default dataset name from Sanity):
+1. You can create a demo page with the following command (`produciton` is the default dataset name from Sanity):

 ```bash
 pnpx sanity dataset import demo.tag.gz produciton
 ```

-6. Start the development server:
+2. Start the development server:

 ```bash
 pnpm dev
 ```

-6. Open the browser and go to `http://localhost:3000` to see the demo page.
+3. Open the browser and go to `http://localhost:3000` to see the demo page.

-7. Your Sanity admin is available at `http://localhost:3000/studio`.
+4. Your Sanity admin is available at `http://localhost:3000/studio`.

-8. Once you're ready to deploy your website, make sure you add live url to the `CORS Origins` in your Sanity project settings.
+5. Once you're ready to deploy your website, make sure you add live url to the `CORS Origins` in your Sanity project settings.

-9. Deploy your website to Vercel by creating a new project and adding your `NEXT_PUBLIC_SANITY_PROJECT_ID` and `NEXT_PUBLIC_SANITY_DATASET` dataset to the environment variables.
+6. Deploy your website to Vercel by creating a new project and adding your `NEXT_PUBLIC_SANITY_PROJECT_ID` and `NEXT_PUBLIC_SANITY_DATASET` dataset to the environment variables.

 All environment variables: